 This ends the connection of the history of the restoration with that of the Royal Arch.
-The works were soon after suspended in consequence of difficulties thrown in the way by the Samaritans, and other circumstances occurred & prevent the final completion of the temple for many years subsequent to the important discovery to which we have just alluded.
+The works were soon after suspended in consequence of difficulties thrown in the way by the Samaritans, and other circumstances occurred to prevent the final completion of the temple for many yearssubsequent to the important discovery to which we have just alluded.
 But these details go beyond the Royal Arch, and are to be found in the higher degrees of Masonry, such as the Red Cross Knight and the Prince of Jerusalem.

-Ezra, iv.
+^{} Ezra, iv.
 8.

-AND OF THE BOYAL ABCH DEGREE,
+END OF THE BOYAL ARCH DEGREE.